 CCA

 Another specification that you will find on the battery is the CCA or cold-cranking amps.
 This is the amount of power that the battery can deliver in a single burst to start the engine in a cold environment (0°F/-18°C).
 Cold weather has a negative effect on the battery’s ability to deliver the amps necessary to start the vehicle.
-A battery with higher CCA will be more reliable for starting the car in cold weather.
+The more cold cranking amps you have, the more power you have reserved in your battery to start your car, even in cold weather.

 The CCA is an important factor for those in colder climates, but you also need to consider the battery’s deep cycle capability.
 Many starting batteries can’t withstand low levels of discharge without some damage.
 A deep cycle is made to be discharged to low levels and recharged many times over its life.
 Treating a starting battery in this way will significantly shorten its life.
 You need to get the right type of battery for your needs, climate, and use.